dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 and commits the change to file system back into your image.

-If you have not yet noticed then you can see that on line eleven we execute apt-get install with the -y flag, so the build process wouldn't be interrupted,
+If you have not yet noticed then you can see that on line eleven we execute apt-get install with the -y flag, so the build process wouldn't be interrupted.

 Line seventeen informs Docker Engine that the Apache is running inside the container and is listening on port 80.
 This is useful if your services running